gmcmacran/LRTesteR/README.md

 # Example 4: Empirical Likelihood

-The empirical likelihood test does not require any distributional assumptions and work with less data.
+The empirical likelihood tests do not require any distributional assumptions and work with less data.

 ``` r